project-arcana/phantasm-hardware-interface/README.md

 ## Objects

 The core of PHI is the backend.
-This is the only type in the library with methods<sup>[1](#footnote1)</sup>.
-Everything happening with regards to the real graphics API is instructed through the backend.
-The two backends  (`BackendD3D12` and `BackendVulkan`) share a virtual interface and can be used interchangably.
+This is the only type in the library with methods<sup>[1](#footnote1)</sup>, everything happening with regards to the real graphics API is instructed through it.
+The two implementations (`BackendD3D12` and `BackendVulkan`) share a virtual interface and can be used interchangably, or standalone.

 PHI has four main objects, accessed using lightweight, POD handles.